MattThompson15/Node.js-Challenge/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This project is a command-line tool that generates professional README files for your projects.
+The README generator is a command-line tool that automates the process of creating professional README files for your projects.
+It prompts users with a series of questions and generates a Readme.md file.

 ## Table of Contents
 -[Installation](#installation)